facebookincubator/velox/velox/docs/functions/spark/string.rst

 String Functions
 ====================================

-For functions contains, endsWith, startsWith, returns NULL if either left or right is NULL.
+Unless specified otherwise, all functions return NULL if at least one of the arguments is NULL.
-Both left or right must be of STRING.

 .. spark:function:: ascii(string) -> integer